 What turns up from the careful application of trowel to soil is that the site was probably first occupied by the Romans as early as AD 50-5, when land clearing for housing can be detected.

 In addition to the finds you would expect, of pottery and the like, there were also some animal remains offering insights into the culinary practices of the time.
-Horse was found, but in the absence of processed food at the time, it is presumed that it wasn’t accidentally eaten.
+A horse was found, but in the absence of processed food at the time, it is presumed that it wasn’t accidentally eaten.

-It was however in AD60/61 that much of Roman London was razed to the ground by the Iceni revolt, lead by the famous Queen, and here the archeologists were able to find physical evidence of the burning of the houses on the site of the modern skyscraper.
+It was however in AD60/61 that much of Roman London was razed to the ground by the Iceni revolt, led by the famous Queen, and here the archaeologists were able to find physical evidence of the burning of the houses on the site of the modern skyscraper.

 The book notes that typically, the layers uncovered were composed of burnt brickearth, ashy silts and charcoal.
 Marble from Turkey was also found in the burnt layer, along with fragments of imported fabrics and fine ware vessels.

 Unsurprisingly, when the Romans rebuilt the city, more fortifications were added, and it is presumed that some of the later buildings on the plot were associated with a military garrison fort that sat next to where the Walkie-Talkie is today.

 However, with just a few exceptions, the buildings built by the Romans appeared to be mainly residential, with just one building showing signs of having been used for metal working.

 Later, the land seems to have been cleared a bit, maybe for more high-status houses with larger gardens, and one building in the 3rd century AD was found to have remains of its cellar still intact.

 A separate publication is being prepared about the cellar.